 |A||Advance||10%||To start work|

-Security retention amount will be 3% of the value of work executed and certified by Client/Client Representative.
-And released after 3month of the virtual completion of the project
+Security retention amount will be 3% of the work’s value executed and certified by the Client/Client Representative.
+And released after 3month of the virtual completion of the project.

-11. If the OWNER chooses to supply any construction materials required they shall be given credit for the cost of such materials and the value shall be deducted out of the immediately succeeding running bill.
+11. If the OWNER chooses to supply any construction materials required, they shall be given credit for such materials’ cost, and the value shall be deducted out of the immediately succeeding running bill.

 12. AUTHORIZED VARIATIONS:

-a) The Building contractor may when authorized in writing or which directed verbally and later confirmed in writing by the architect with the previous consent of the owner and to or omit from or vary the work shown and described in the schedules and the contractor shall make no additions omissions, or variations without such authority or direction.
+a) The Building contractor may when authorized in writing or which directed verbally and later confirmed in writing by the architect with the previous consent of the owner and to or omitted from or vary the work shown and described in the schedules, and the contractor shall make no additions omissions or variations without such authority or direction.

 13. MATERIALS AND WORKMANSHIP:

 a) All materials and workmanship shall be the best of the respective kind and described in the schedules.
-The decision of the architect regarding the rates, quantity, and sufficiency of materials and workmanship will be final and binding on the contractor.
-Specific brands mentioned as per attached schedule.
+The architect’s decision regarding the rates, quantity, and sufficiency of materials and workmanship will be final and binding on the contractor—specific brands mentioned as per the attached schedule.

-b) The Architects shall have power to order removal from the works of any defective materials, or work to order substitutions of materials of work in accordance with this agreement and the schedules.
+b) The Architects shall have the power to order the removal from any defective materials or work to order substitutions of work materials under this agreement and the schedules.

-c) Not withstanding 12 (b) above the architect, may allow, in writing with prior written approval of the owner, such defective materials and / or work to remain with the consent of the owner and shall fix such lower rates or prices as they deem fit and these shall be binding on the contractor.
+c) Notwithstanding 12 (b) above the architect, may allow, in writing with the owner’s prior written approval, such defective materials and/or work to remain with the owner’s consent and shall fix such lower rates or prices as they deem fit.
+These shall be binding on the contractor.